 Galaxy Note 4 users are seeing issues with Wi-Fi, boot loops, freezes, lag, app problems, and more.
 Galaxy S5 users are also seeing problems.
 They include problems with notifications, installation errors, battery life problems, and more.

-We don’t point these out to nitpick.
-We point them out so that you’re aware of them if you’re still waiting on a Android 6.0.1 update.
+We aren’t pointing these out to nitpick.
+We are pointing them out so that you’re aware of them if you’re still waiting on a Android 6.0.1 update.
 The more attention these early Android 6.0.1 Marshmallow problems get the better.